 The next argument about proportionality, they say there: "Well, you can't punish everyone equally with eternal punishment."
 The answer is very simple.
 Eternal punishment will NOT be the same.
 Remember, right?
 The measure of punishment depends on the measure of a person's sin.
 And eternity does not depend on that.
 Eternity means the constant eternal rejection of a person from God.
 And Augustine makes an interesting point:

 "Likewise, some of those against whom we defend the city of God find it unjust that anyone should be condemned to eternal punishments for sins, however great they may be, but committed in a short time; as if ever the justice of any law aimed at a person suffering punishment exactly for the length of time during which he committed the thing for which he is punished.
 Tully writes that eight kinds of punishment are specified in the laws, namely: fine, imprisonment, corporal punishment, retaliation, loss of civil rights, exile, death, slavery.
 Which of these punishments, according to the speed of the crime, is determined for such a short time that it would be served in the same period in which the crime was committed?
 The only possible exception is retaliation.
-Hence the law's saying: 'Eye for eye, tooth for tooth' (Ex.
-21:24).
+Hence the law's saying: 'Eye for eye, tooth for tooth' (Exodus 21:24).

 It is, of course, possible that each, by the harsh law of revenge, loses an eye in the same short time in which he himself inflicted this on another.
 But if someone is subjected to corporal punishment for kissing another's wife, does not he who took a single moment for the kiss feel the pain of the blows for several hours, and is not the pleasure of a fleeting enjoyment punished by prolonged suffering?
 And in prison, is each sentenced to serve as much time as he spent on committing the act for which he deserved imprisonment, when it is considered, for example, a perfectly just thing if a slave who insulted his master by word or deed is subjected to many years of imprisonment in chains?
 And fine, dishonor, exile, slavery, not mitigated by any mercy, do they not, within the limits of this present life, appear similar to eternal punishments?
 For they cannot be eternal because the life itself which they punish does not extend into eternity; nevertheless, crimes subjected to prolonged punishments are committed in the shortest time; and there is no one who would think that the punishments of criminals should end as quickly as murder, or adultery, or sacrilege, or any other villainy is committed, but everyone considers that each of them should be measured not by the length of time, but by the magnitude of the depravity and impiety.
 And when someone is punished by death for some great crime, do the laws consider the time of execution, which is very short, as the punishment, rather than the fact that the punished is forever excluded from the society of the living?